The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8

 where $\sigma^2 \equiv \langle \delta^2 \rangle$ is the variance of the mass over-density field on the scale of smoothing.
-The quantity $\hat{b}$ represents the slope of the linear regression of $\delta_g$ against $\delta$ and the ratio $\tilde{b}/\hat{b}$ measures the nonlinearity of the mean biasing relation.
-In the limit of linear and deterministic bias the two moments $\hat{b}$ and $\tilde{b}$ coincide with the (constant) mean biasing function $b(\delta)=b_{\rm LIN}$, where $b_{\rm LIN}$ is the familiar linear bias parameter.
-Note that $\hat{b} $ is sensitive to the mass variance and scales as $\hat{b} \propto \sigma^{-1}$.
-On the contrary the moments' ratio is quite insensitive to it, $\tilde{b} /\hat{b}\propto \sigma^{0.15} $ \citep{Sigad00}.
-These scaling relations will be used in Section~\ref{sec:results} to compare results obtained assuming different values of $\sigma_8$.
-If bias is nonlinear and deterministic, i.e. in our framework, $\tilde{b} $ is an unbiased estimator for the the quantity $b_{\rm var}\equiv (\sigma_g/\sigma_m)^2 $ \citep{dl99}, i.e. the bias parameter that is commonly obtained from counts in cells.
-However, in this work we aim at characterizing galaxy bias from the full galaxy PDF, not just its variance.
-In this paper we rather focus on $\hat{b}$, a choice that allow us to compare our results with those of K11 (but not with M05, in which the focus is instead on $\tilde{b} $ ).
-Fortunately, as we shall see, the small degree of nonlinearity, makes these two choices almost equivalent.
+The quantity $\hat{b}$ represents the slope of the linear regression of $\delta_g$ against $\delta$ { and is the natural generalisation of the linear bias parameter}.
+The ratio $\tilde{b}/\hat{b}$ { quantifies the deviation of the mean biasing function from a straight line}.
+It measures the non-linearity of the mean biasing relation and, in realistic cases, is close to unity.
+In the limit of linear and deterministic bias, the two moments $\hat{b}$ and $\tilde{b}$ coincide with the (constant) mean biasing function $b(\delta)=b_{\rm LIN}$, where $b_{\rm LIN}$ is the familiar linear bias parameter.
+We note that $\hat{b} $ is sensitive to the mass variance and scales as $\hat{b} \propto \sigma^{-1}$.
+On the contrary, the moments' ratio is very insensitive to it, $\tilde{b} /\hat{b}\propto \sigma^{0.15} $ \citep{Sigad00}.
+These scaling relations are used in Section~\ref{sec:results} to compare results obtained assuming different values of $\sigma_8$. { There are other useful parameters related to galaxy bias that can be measured from the data.
+One is the ratio of variances $b_{\rm var}\equiv (\sigma_g/\sigma)^2 $ in which $\sigma_g$ is measured from counts in cells and $\sigma$ depends on the assumed cosmological model.
+Another quantity is the inverse regression of $\delta$ over $\delta_g$, $b_{\rm inv}\equiv \sigma_g^2/\langle \delta_g \delta \rangle $ that requires an estimate of the galaxy and the mass density fields \citep{Sigad98}.
+In the case of non-linear deterministic bias these quantities differ from $ \hat{b}$.
+Specifically, if the non-linearity parameter $\tilde{b}/\hat{b}$ is larger (smaller) than unity then they are biased high (low) with respect to $\hat{b}$ \citep{dl99}}.

+In this paper we focus on the $\hat{b}$ parameter, a choice that allows us to compare our results with those of K11 (but not with M05, in which the focus is instead on $\tilde{b} $).
+Fortunately, as we shall see, the small degree of non-linearity makes these two choices almost equivalent.